North Western and Charing Cross Railway: Euston, St Pancras and Charing Cross Railway and London Central Railway

 In November 1870, the NW&CCR's proposals were revived under a new name.
 The Euston, St Pancras and Charing Cross Railway (EStP&CCR) proposals were similar to those of the NW&CCR.
 A station was to be provided at Gower Street parallel and adjacent to the MR's station there to provide an interchange between the lines.
 Additional to the NW&CCR's proposals, two additional tunnels would have extended eastwards from the Gower Street station to connect to Euston station and the Midland Railway's recently opened St Pancras station.

 After the EStP&CCR tunnel had passed under the MR's tunnel near the junction of Tottenham Court Road and Euston Road, the line would have run roughly south by south-east on the west side of Whitfield Street to the next station at Goodge Street and then a station at Oxford Street.
 South of Oxford Street, the line continued on a more southerly route to Leicester Square where a station was to be built on the north side of the square.
 The route would then have turned south-west to pass north of the church of St Martin-in-the-Fields before reaching the final station on the north side of Strand opposite the mainline station.
 Beyond the station the EStP&CCR continued under Strand before rising to the surface between the mainline station and Villiers Street on a viaduct which would have connected to the SER's bridge over the River Thames as planned by the NW&CCR.
 The tunnels were to be 26 ft wide and 14 ft high for use by the mainline companies' trains.
 Vents were to be provided along the route to allow smoke and steam to escape from the tunnels.
 Between Oxford Street and Chandos Street, a new road was to be constructed over the railway to which the Metropolitan Board of Works agreed to contribute £200,000.
 The estimated costs of constructing the tunnels and new road were £1.4 million and £280,000 respectively.

-The EStP&CCR act received Royal assent on 14 August 1871.
+The London Central Railway Act 1871 (34 & 35 Vict. c. ccii) received royal assent on 14 August 1871.
 Following this, the company changed its name to the London Central Railway (LCR), but, again, the company struggled to raise funding for the construction.
 In 1873, an extension of time was obtained to grant the LCR additional time to construct the railway, but proposals for an additional connection to King's Cross station and to the MR at St Pancras were rejected.
-The LCR's financial situation failed to improve and the proposal was abandoned again in 1874.
+The LCR's financial situation failed to improve and the proposal was abandoned again in 1874, being formally dropped by the London Central Railway (Abandonment) Act 1875 (38 & 39 Vict. c. cxiv).